 This course continues to develop knowledge, skills, values, meanings and experiences associated with developing professional and ethical leaders and mentors in the delivery of comprehensive nursing care.
 A variety of nursing management and leadership theories, principles and issues are examined.
 Students will have the opportunity to apply management, leadership, legal principles and models in simulated experiences.
-Prerequisites: N 319 and either N 313 or N 314.
 Three credits.